-- 11.1 For each Event the FIA will nominate the following delegates:
+- 11.1 For each Event the FIA will nominate the following delegates :

-- safety delegate;

-- medical delegate;

-- technical delegate;
+- a) Safety delegate.

+- b) Medical delegate.

+- c) Technical delegate.

-- press delegate.
+- d) Press delegate.

-and may nominate:

-- a representative of the President of the FIA;

-- an observer;

-- a stewards advisor ;
+And may nominate :

-- a safety car driver;

-- a medical car driver.

-- 11.2 The role of the FIA delegates is to help the officials of the Event in their duties, to see within their fields of competence that all the regulations governing the Championship are respected, to make any comments they judge necessary and to draw up any necessary reports concerning the Event. - 11.3 The technical delegate nominated by the FIA will be responsible for scrutineering and will have full authority over the national scrutineers.
+- e) A representative of the President of the FIA. - f) An observer. - g) A safety car driver. - h) A medical car driver. - 11.2 The role of the FIA delegates is to help the officials of the Event in their duties, to see within their fields of competence that all the regulations governing the Championship are respected, to make any comments they judge necessary and to draw up any necessary reports concerning the Event. - 11.3 The technical delegate nominated by the FIA will be responsible for scrutineering and will have full authority over the national scrutineers.